-- How many products/services to sell
+- How many clients you need to be full

-- The final price of your product/service
+- The final fee of your sessions

 You can see that by reverse planning from your ultimate goal you can get closer and closer to the beginning and figure out the exact directions you need to take to get there.

-This is often a huge turning point in my work with moms.
+This is often a huge turning point in my work with clinicians.
 This is the exact place when they have their ah-ha moments.
 When they realize that their dreams really are possible and that they have exactly what it takes to make them happen.
 And that’s exactly what I want for you.